Chinese Dream: Second-generation minzu policy in 2012

 The purpose of the second-generation ethnic policy is to cooperate with the ethnic assimilation project as part of the "national rejuvenation" to create a whole "Chinese nation-state."
 Some scholars suggest the first-generation of policy focuses on the recognition of 56 nationality (minzu) and on keeping the national unity while developing all groups.
 The second-generation ethnic policy was originally introduced in line with Xi Jinping's "national rejuvenation" theory of the Chinese dream.
-It was first proposed in 2011 by two Chinese scholars of National Conditions Institute of Tsinghua University, Hu Lianhe and Hu An’gang.
+It was first proposed in 2011 by two Chinese scholars of National Conditions Institute of Tsinghua University, Hu Lianhe and Hu Angang.

-Hu and Hu suggest that the proof of multiculturalism in the US, Brazil, and India adopting the model of the "ethnic melting pot" can prove the correctness of second-generation ethnic policies in China.
-Hu and Hu published their second paper of 2012 to deepen research on the relationship between national rejuvenation and the second-generation minzu policy.
-They suggest that the realization of the Chinese dream must rely on the integration of the peoples of China into a single nation-race (guo zu).
+Hu Lianhe and Hu Angang suggest that the proof of multiculturalism in the US, Brazil, and India adopting the model of the "ethnic melting pot" can prove the correctness of second-generation ethnic policies in China.

 Deepening the ethnic minorities’ adoption of the identity of the Chinese nation is the main thrust of the second-generation ethnic policy.
-The purpose is to cultivate a unified national identity under the Communist regime.
+The purpose is to cultivate a unified national identity under the CCP.
 Therefore, the second-generation ethnic policy is the enlightenment of the ethnic policy in Xi's era.